People contribute to open source for different reasons and with different agendas in mind.

 - You work with incredible talent dispersed around the globe, profiling in different verticals of the technical stack.

 - Each technical change has to consider backward compatibility, hosting limitations, how that would affect different languages, impact 3rd party vendors, technical agencies, non-profit communities – you name it.

 It’s mind-boggling.
-A single line of code may be reviewed by thousands of people, who come up with feedback and improvement suggestions, accounting for user experience, accessibility, security, performance considerations, business impact, governmental regulations, data privacy laws and what not.
+Thousands of people review a single line of code who come up with feedback and improvement suggestions, accounting for user experience, accessibility, security, performance considerations, business impact, governmental regulations, data privacy laws and whatnot.